Albert0i/node-docker/NFUD.md

 ![Notes from Underground](img/Notes_from_Underground.jpg)

 ## I. Introduction
 <span style="color:white;background:black;font-size:36px;bold:true">IT</span> is bizarre not to consider moving your websites to [Docker](https://www.docker.com/products/docker-desktop/) environment in 2022.
 While reducing hardware and software cost is one gain, another gain is [*scalability*](https://en.wikipedia.org/wiki/Scalability); the pain is to learn a new set of CLI Commands and  write `Dockerfile`,  `docker-compose.yml` and *optionally* `Makefile`.
 It's always easy to get started but difficult to become an expert.
-The only way is by step by step learning and applying it to more and more projects, there is no quick way to success.
+The only way is step by step learning and applying it in projects, there is no quick way to it.

 ## II.
 Architecture